 Later in 1995, Larry further got himself involved in a research project where the idea of starting Google was born.

-Larry saw there are just too many links on the internet and no one is opening them.
+Larry saw there were just too many links on the internet, and no one was opening them.
 He sees the chaos and also the opportunity within.

 He liked to do research and study all those links.
 He found out that even with search engines, there is no way to find out which links are important for whom.

-Here’s when their earlier invented PageRank technology comes in and resolved their issue further becoming what we know as Google.
+Here’s when their earlier invented PageRank technology came in and resolved their issue further, becoming what we know as Google.

-Larry Continued Even When World Didn’t Cared At All
+Larry Continued Even When World Didn’t Care At All

 Larry Page’s personality, entrepreneurial spirit, and leadership showed up when chips were falling.

-Just like most of the startups, Larry also thought of selling the company to a multinational corporation when they were large enough.
+Just like most startups, Larry also thought of selling the company to a multinational corporation when they were large enough.